Nkortega21/Project-3---Data-Engineering-and-Visualization/README.md

 As we were looking for a dataset capable of fulfilling all the external requirements from the project rubric, and our own internal requirements, we were able to find a suitable dataset on Kaggle that outlined Amazon transactional data from April through June of 2022 broken down from each state of India.
 Our purpose was to take the initial CSV file and manipulate it into more descriptive, beneficial, and concise tables to be able to upload into SQL for future queries and the conception of an entity relationship diagram.
 We incorporated a JSON API into our Jupyter Notebook outlining data with which we feel adds to the analytical foundations of the project.
 We decided to create, mainly for our benefit, a heatmap using our foundational knowledge in Java and the Leaflet library and the data from our imported API, outlining the relative size of each distinct state in India based on the number of orders detailed during the timeframe in our dataset.
 In addition, we have included some predictive analysis using the StatsModel library that, with some notable limitations, we hope can predict the trend of sales in the forthcoming months, along with the relational parameters between the different states within the country.

-We hope to have presented our information, included in the Jupyter Notebook, outputted CSV files, SQL schema, and Leaflet web app in a way that conveys and presents the analysis directly.
+We hope to have presented our information, including the Jupyter Notebook, outputted CSV files, SQL schema, and Leaflet web app in a way that conveys and presents the analysis directly.
 We aim to attain each one of the parameters described in the project including the database design, data and delivery, and this GitHub Read Me to the presented standards.